 In such transactions, since the maximum share cap would result in a reduction in the deal value if the purchaser's stock falls below the cap, the target may negotiate to have a so-called "walk-away right" either at that point or at a pre-negotiated level below such point to allow it to terminate the deal if the value that was originally bargained for should erode as a result of the buyer's stock price falling, such as the right obtained by Lender Processing Services Inc. in the agreement for its acquisition by Fidelity National Financial Inc. (although, not in the J&J/Guidant failed transaction, the successful Boston Scientific/Guidant, Berkshire Hathaway/Burlington Northern, Tyco International/Brink's, the J&J/Synthes transaction and the terminated AT&T/T-Mobile transaction).
 The buyer will often negotiate a "top-up right" to be able to elect to cancel the "walk-away right" and keep the deal alive if it is willing to add shares or cash into the deal that will bring its value back up to the walk-away value for the target's stockholders.
 As with the discussion of a fixed ratio deal above, the presence of a significant cash component in the transaction can partially mitigate the value impact of a fall in the purchaser's stock, and thereby affect the walk-away negotiations.
+Adding yet another level of complexity, some transactions with a collar provide a "cash top-up" unrelated to a walk-away right to make up the lost value if the collar and cap act to prevent the issuance of some shares of acquiror.
+An example of such a transaction from 2014 is the GTech S.p.A./International Game Technology transaction, set forth at Annex K. The 2013 American Realty Capital Properties, Inc./American Realty Capital Trust IV, Inc. deal, set forth at Annex J, allowed the acquiror either to pay the cash top-up or "release" the cap in order to allow the fixed value formula to work.

-This type of exposure to market risk is also tempered in the context of the unusual "reverse fixed value" consideration structure employed in the 2012 Hudson City/M&T Bank transaction set forth in Annex I. This fairly unique twist on both the fixed value and fixed ratio structures presents Hudson City shareholders with a choice between a fixed ratio of shares of M&T stock or a cash amount that is equal to a product of this fixed ratio and the average market price of the purchaser's stock before closing, subject to proration.
+This type of exposure to market risk is also tempered in the context of the unusual "reverse fixed value" consideration structure employed in the 2012 Hudson City/M&T Bank transaction set forth in Annex I. This fairly unique twist on both the fixed value and fixed ratio structures presented Hudson City shareholders with a choice between a fixed ratio of shares of M&T stock or a cash amount that is equal to a product of this fixed ratio and the average market price of the purchaser's stock before closing, subject to proration.
 Unlike a typical cash/stock election, both components here effectively "float" in value with the value of the acquiror's stock, which has pros and cons to all concerned.
 The seller's shareholders appear to have downside and upside risk on both the cash and stock components, and while the purchaser has the risk of the cash value going up, that only comes when the value of its stock has risen (a good thing!) and the amount of total cash exposure is capped by proration.